Gravitational waves from Population III binary black holes are consistent with LIGO/Virgo O3a data for the chirp mass larger than $\sim 20M_{\odot}$: Analysis

 What is the physical origin of the relation of $M_2=0.673 M_1$?
 We first notice that the smallest mass ratio $q~(=M_2/M_1)$ of 36 BBHs observed in O3a is $\gtrsim 0.3$~\citep{2020arXiv201014533T} while in population synthesis models of Pop III stars such as in~\cite{Kinugawa2014}, the initial mass ratio $q$ of binaries ranges from $10\msun/M_1$ to $1$.
 Therefore, binaries with small mass ratio of $q < 0.3$ exist when the binaries are first formed.
 However, the binaries with such small mass ratio tend to have large mass ratio due to mass transfer so that the fraction of merging Pop III BBH with $q \lesssim 0.5$ is much smaller than that of $q > 0.5$~\citep{Kinugawa2016c}.
 In reality, most of the binary events in GWTC-2 satisfy $0.6 < q < 0.8$ from Figure~\ref{fig:Mc_masses} (b).
 Therefore, the relation of $M_2=0.673 M_1$ is consistent with Pop III star origin.

 In Figure~\ref{fig:PopIII_m1m2}, the median values of secondary mass for each primary mass of Pop III BBHs which merge within the Hubble time are shown for various models.
-Although details of various population synthesis simulation models of Pop III BBHs are described in the next section, one can identify $M_2\cong 0.7M_1$ relation similar to Figure~\ref{fig:Mc_masses} (b) for various models up to $M_1\sim 50\msun$.
+Although details of various population synthesis simulation models of Pop III BBHs are described in the next section, one can identify $M_2\cong 0.7M_1$ relation similar to Figure~\ref{fig:Mc_masses} (b) for various models up to $M_1\sim 50\msun$. {On the other hand, in the cases of Pop I/II field binaries and dynamical formation in dense star clusters, we estimate the median values of secondary mass using Figure 26 in \cite{Belczynski2020} and Figure 6 in \cite{Rodriguez:2019huv}.
+They follow the relations of $M_2\sim0.8M_1$, and $M_2\sim0.87M_1$, respectively.
+The values of $M_2/M_1$ of these relations are lager than those of the O3a observation and Pop III BBH simulations.
+Especially, in the case of the dynamical formation, the mass ratio is much larger than those of Pop I/II and Pop III cases.
+The reason for this difference seems to come from repeated dynamical encounters, by which many exchanges of BHs make the binary to be a nearly equal-mass system although BBH was born with low mass ratio.}